Knife crime ‘will not be fixed overnight’ by crackdown on zombie-style blades

 Knife crime will not be tackled “overnight” by the Government’s latest ban on zombie-style blades and a fourth crackdown could be announced in future, the policing minister has said.

-Chris Philp did not rule out taking further action on certain types of swords if necessary amid calls to widen the scope of the prohibition.
+Chris Philp did not rule out further action being taken on certain types of swords if necessary amid calls to widen the scope of the prohibition.

-Fresh legislation will be laid in Parliament on Thursday in order to close what Home Secretary James Cleverly has described as a loophole within an existing ban on zombie-style weapons.
+Fresh legislation will be laid in Parliament on Thursday in order to close what ministers have described as a loophole within an existing ban on zombie-style weapons.

-Previous attempts to prohibit the knives had defined them as having threatening images or words.

-But the new law will mean that blades without images or words will also be recognised as zombie knives if they have other key features, such as a cutting or serrated edge.
+Previous attempts to ban the knives have defined them as having threatening images or words on them.
+But the new law will mean that blades without any logos will also be recognised if they have other key features, such as a cutting or serrated edge, the Home Office says.

 This is the Government’s third attempt at banning the blades since 2016, and campaigners including actor Idris Elba have expressed concern that other weapons such as swords are still not included in the legislation.

-Speaking to broadcasters on Thursday’s morning media round, Mr Philp said he had spoken with Elba in the Home Office on Wednesday about the issue and suggested the ban could be expanded again.
+Speaking to broadcasters on Thursday’s morning media round, the policing minister said he had spoken with Elba in the Home Office on Wednesday about the issue and suggested the ban could be expanded again.

 He told BBC Radio 4’s Today programme: “The ban we’re introducing in Parliament today specifies the design of the bladed article… some swords could fall into that definition.